Previous dayMarch 25, 2026Next day

 20.2 km---✓ ReviewedUSGS →

-This magnitude 2.5 event was detected 19 km NW of Tatitlek, Alaska on March 25, 2026, with origin time 21:54 UTC.
-The event originated approximately 20.2 km below the surface, classifying it as shallow crustal.
+A magnitude 2.5 earthquake was recorded 19 km NW of Tatitlek, Alaska on March 25, 2026 at 21:54 UTC.
+This was a shallow crustal earthquake, focused at 20.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.984°, -146.935°.
+Coordinates: 60.984°, -146.935°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25